What is the real market size of the resale market?

 What results can we find on the internet?

-As you probably know already, many firms regularly publish sometimes conflicting estimates of the resale market size, using different definitions, scopes, and years.
+As you probably know already, many firms regularly publish (sometimes conflicting) estimates of the resale market size, using different definitions, scopes, and years.

 We have consolidated their results here.
 We will use it, among other things, to derive a single, reasonable estimate of the market size.

-| Research Firm | Market Size | Year | Market Scope |
+| Source | Market Size (USD) | Year | Scope and Comparison to Our Definition |

 |---|---|---|---|

-| Maximize Market Research | $523.29B | 2024 | All secondhand products including furniture, clothing, and electronics globally.
-This is broader than our definition as it matches all product categories we track. |
+| Maximize Market Research | $523.29B | 2024 | Covers all secondhand products globally, including furniture, clothing, and electronics.
+Broader scope that aligns closely with our definition. |

-| Transparency Market Research | $186.0B | 2024 | All secondhand products globally with a conservative methodology.
-This is narrower as it uses more restrictive counting methods. |
+| Transparency Market Research | $186.0B | 2024 | Covers all secondhand products globally.
+More conservative estimate and narrower in practice than our definition. |

-| Future Market Insights | $48.32B | 2025 | Secondhand apparel with a conservative estimation approach.
-This is much narrower with more restrictive category definitions. |
+| Future Market Insights | $48.32B | 2025 | Covers secondhand apparel with a more conservative methodology.
+Much narrower and more conservative than our definition. |

 What can we conclude, then?